• Home

 Grab interest

-Frank helped me the most with my form and an actual routine that fits my body and potential.
-I had injured my right shoulder from working out in a bad position in my home.
-Not only did he correct the position but also gave me an at-home rehabilitation plan that removed ALL of the pain I had in my shoulder.
-I'm stronger and have a workout that fits me.
-Thank you Frank, I'm lucky to have you as my trainer!
+Frank helped me the most as my personal trainer by improving my form and creating exercise programs that fit my body and potential.
+After injuring my right shoulder from exercising in a bad position at home, he not only corrected my form but also provided an at-home rehabilitation plan that eliminated all the pain I had in my shoulder.
+Now, I feel stronger and have a workout routine that is tailored to me.
+Thank you, Frank; I'm lucky to have you as my trainer!

 Grab interest